-In many small solar co-ops these roles are often taken on by a single person or very small group, sometimes for years on end.
-Some may like it that way, but for many it turns out to be a frustrating experience, and an unproductive one.
-Many solar co-ops with larger ambitions have stopped at one installation – only a handful have done more than scratch the surface of what is possible locally.
-Dedicated activists become stuck servicing onerous management requirements instead of developing and building new solar.
+In the traditional model, activists typically belong to a single solar co-operative based in their region.
+They take on a bewildering range of tasks, from site-finding to procurement to fundraising.
+Without specialist roles or support, it can sometimes be both frustrating and unproductive.
+Many solar co-ops with larger ambitions have stopped at one installation – very few have done more than scratch the surface of what is possible locally.
+Dedicated volunteers may become stuck servicing onerous management requirements instead of developing and building new projects.

-- Breaking down the work into more manageable portions to enable people with less time to participate
+- Breaking down work into manageable portions to suit the varying amounts of time people have available to participate

-- Encouraging specialisms and the increase of expertise
+- Encouraging specialisms to increase levels of expertise

 - Providing support through peer mentoring and paid staff

 - Bringing volunteers together with a sense of purpose, achievement and fun

-We focus on solar embedded within communities – principally on rooftops rather than solar fields.
-There are many such sites for solar in every village, town and city, right next to or on top of buildings that need reasonably priced, sustainable electricity.
-That demand is going to soar as electric vehicles take over.
+We focus on solar embedded within communities – principally on rooftops rather than in fields.
+Every village, town and city has sites, right next to or on top of buildings that need reasonably priced, sustainable electricity.
+Demand is forecast to triple as people switch to electric driving and electric heating.
 Sooner or later every suitable rooftop will need to have solar panels.

 By 2030 we aim to: